selmi-karim/react-native-steem-signin/README.md

 # react-native-steem-signin

-Steem SignIn for react native applications With SteemConnet V2 and AsyncStorage for LocalStorage.
+Steem SignIn Component for react native applications With SteemConnet V2 and AsyncStorage for LocalStorage.

 After success sign in the authentication data saved in the AsyncStorage under the key <strong> auth </strong>.